nicksloper/ocp_coding_challenge/README.md

+# My thoughts/ struggles

+ * Fun little project, exposed me to a couple new things, docker, RubyXL, EAN8, HAML, collection routes.
+ * First time working inside of a docker container.
+For me everything ran a little slower ( test suite, getting up and running on localhost, installing new gems )
+ * I initially wrote out a method to complete the ean8, didn't look at the docs or the doc/code_snippet closely enough to see the built in method.
+   It was kind of interesting to see how that last digit is determined.

+ To be continued/refactored:
+ * Wasn't sure of the best approach to highlight the input field for an invalid submission so I went through a query param in the route and css class.
+This could definitely be done cleaner.
+ * I think a great addition in trying to import a file with a couple invalid codes would be a "import the valid X number of codes" anyway button.
+ * Add some feature testing, make sure buttons are working + routing correctly
+ * Add more sad path testing

 # Setup

 The Dockerfile expects your local user to have uid 1000 and gid 1000.
 If they are different update the Dockerfile accordingly.

 Initial setup:
 * mkdir -p tmp/bundle